inotives/itbit-api-wrapper-js/README.md

 # itbit-api-wrapper

-This wrapper is written as example for connecting itBit Exchange API using javascript.
+This wrapper is written as example for connecting itBit Exchange API using javascript (ES8)

 ### Requirement

-- This lib is tested and worked on `Node 4.1.0`
+- This lib is tested and worked on `Node 10.16.0`

 ### How to Run